 The outcomes sought by this Fund are:

-- Children, young people and their families with disabilities will have increased access to their communities.
+- Children and young people with disabilities and their families will be more connected to their community

 The Committee will look for information which shows how a request will support these outcomes and this will be important to the Committee making funding decisions.